nathaneltitane/dextop/README.md

 curl -s -L run.dxtp.app > dextop && bash dextop -u dextop
 ```

-Still within the scope of existing installations, and after running the main update routine as shown, to add Termux X11 server features, run 'termux-packages' followed by 'termux-display' and follow instructions as they appear.
+After running the main update routine as shown, to add Termux X11 server features, run 'termux-packages' followed by 'termux-display' and follow instructions as they appear.

 The 'termux-display' utility is part of the newest deployment and sets up the required Android packages to interface with the 'termux-x11' package and provide you with a native display solution on your device, using the available DPI settings and hardware (if acceleration is enabled).